top of page

 Location: Johannesburg, South Africa

-Partners: HSI, governers, Chinese Embassy in South Africa, WWF, IUCN, WJC
+Partners: HSI, governers, Chinese Embassy in South Africa, WWF, IUCN

 Intro: The 2018 China-African Wildlife Conservation Forum brought together a diverse assembly of over 100 participants.
 Among them were esteemed officials from China and South Africa, accomplished scholars specializing in China-Africa relations, dedicated leaders of overseas Chinese communities deeply committed to wildlife conservation, and passionate individuals hailing from both Chinese and international wildlife conservation organizations.
 In addition, the forum drew notable representatives and esteemed media journalists from various nations, spanning from China, South Africa, Nigeria, the Democratic Republic of Congo, Zambia, Botswana, Japan, and beyond.
 The honorable presence of the Chinese Ambassador to South Africa, Lin Songtian, graced the event, and he delivered an insightful address.